garanet/AWS-SalesForce/README.md

 # AWS-SalesForce
-Lambda Python 3 script to for AWS for the Sales Forces Query.
+Python 3 script for AWS lambda, cloud9 and parquet to run the Sales Forces Query.
 # Sales Force API

 This README file explains how the script works.
 The API_SalesForce.py script contains the API with queries and functions.
 The aws_sf_lambda.py script contains the API for a AWS Lambda.
 The reqs.txt file is needed for the installation.
-The XLS file is a Report measurement.

   - Information
   - Requirements